Root Canals North York

 During the root canal appointment, your tooth and surrounding tissue will be numbed.
 You can choose to have sedation to be as comfortable as possible.
 The procedure will be done before you know it and usually in one or two appointments.

 After a root canal, it’s normal for the tooth to be tender for a week or two.
 But excessive pain and swelling is not normal.
-If bad pain and swelling happens, contact your dentist.
+If bad pain and swelling happens, contact us.

 How is a root canal done?